EsriDevEvents/authentication-in-arcgis-2022/arcgis-rest-js-auth/README.md

 # ArcGIS REST JS demo using Vite bundler

 Demonstration how to perform OAuth authentication using the [ArcGIS REST JS](https://developers.arcgis.com/arcgis-rest-js/) modules.
+This is the same demo as [Authenticate with an ArcGIS identity (Browser)](https://developers.arcgis.com/arcgis-rest-js/authenticate/authenticate-with-an-arcgis-identity-rest-js-browser/) only using ESM module packaging with Vite.

-Load `/authentication-page.html` in a browser.
+Load `/index.html` in a browser.
 When you click **Sign In**, the app redirects to ArcGIS Online to ask for credentials and log you in.
-Once log in completes, your call back URL, `http://localhost:3000/authenticate.html`, is called with the access token. `/authenticate.html` parses the access token from the URL, saves it in local storage, and then redirects back to `/authentication-page.html`.
+Once log in completes, your call back URL, `http://localhost:3000/authenticate.html`, is called with the access token. `/authenticate.html` parses the access token from the URL, saves it in local storage, and then redirects back to `/index.html`.

 > NOTE: `http://localhost:3000/` will depend on the Vite configuration and may changed based on your local environment.